puppetlabs/puppet-docs/source/pe/3.2/appendix.markdown

 This issue will be fixed in a future release.

+### `puppet module list --tree` Doesn't Work Without `metadata.json`

+If you run `puppet module generate <module name>` or manually create a module directory on the PE module path (`/etc/puppetlabs/puppet/module`) you will get a module structure that does not include `metadata.json`, which is required to run `puppet module list --tree`.

+Running the `--tree` command in this situation will generate the following error:

+	Error: undefined method 'tr' for nil:NilClass
+	Error: Try 'puppet help module list' for usage

+If using the `--tree` command is necessary, a suggested workaround is to run `puppet module generate <module name>` and then `puppet module build <module name>` from a different location, which will generate `metadata.json`.
+You can then move the module to the PE module path and use `puppet module list --tree` as normal.

+This will be fixed in a future release.

 ### Passenger Global Queue Error on Upgrade

 When upgrading a PE 2.8.3 master to PE 3.2.0, restarting `pe-httpd` produces a warning: `The 'PassengerUseGlobalQueue' option is obsolete: global queueing is now always turned on.
 Please remove this option from your configuration file.` This error will not affect anything in PE, but if you wish you can turn it off by removing the line in question from `/etc/puppetlabs/httpd/conf.d/passenger-extra.conf`.